 To put both papers in some perspective, let’s look at how bone heals, broadly

-- bone fractures and blood supply is damaged
+- When bone fractures the blood supply is damaged

 - Bone stem cells become activated and increase in number

-- Soft callus – like a scan forms
+- Soft callus – like a scar forms

-- Soft callus changes to hard callus – when the scab has healed, but still clearly been a cut
+- Soft callus changes to hard callus – like when you have a cut which has healed but still clearly been a cut

 - Remodelling to normal bone – when the skin returns to normal